evansbenj/BIO722.md/1_Evaluating_your_data.md

 ## How much does this cost and where can I do it?

 I've done RADseq multiple times at [Floragenex](http://www.floragenex.com/), which is located in Oregon, USA.
-I've also done Genotype by Sequencing at [Cornell University](http://www.biotech.cornell.edu/brc/genomic-diversity-facility) in New York, USA and most recently at Genome Quebec (https://www.genomequebec.com/).
-In 2017, the prices for a 95 RADseq sample run, including library preparation but no bioinformatics is  US$3325.
-150bp single end reads on one lane of a HiSeq4000 machine will cost around US$1670.
-I anticipate that the cost of these services will decline considerably over the next few years and that more sequencing centers will offer this service.
+I've also done Genotype by Sequencing at [Cornell University] in New York, USA and most recently at Genome Quebec (https://www.genomequebec.com/).
+Plenty of places to GBS now.
+I had a great experience with Genome Quebec and plan to use that facility in the future.
+In 2017, the prices for a 95 RADseq sample run, including library preparation but no bioinformatics was  ~US$3300.
+In 2020, the cost was less (~CAD$3000) for 150 bp single end reads, but for runs on a newer machine that yeilded with much higher coverage.
+I anticipate that the cost of these services will continue to go down even more over the next few years.

 ## A quick note about Markdown and Github